19 Colorful Houseplants That Quietly Double as Decor and Feel Like a Design Choice, Not an Afterthought

 Image Credit: Deposit Photos

-Intricate patterns and gentle colors make this plant feel thoughtful and expressive.
+Intricate patterns and gentle colors make the Prayer Plant feel thoughtful and expressive.
 It’s the kind of plant you notice more at night, when the leaves fold upward, adding a quiet, poetic moment to your space.

 Polka Dot Begonia

-Spotted leaves and deep red undersides make this plant feel whimsical but grown-up.
+With it’s Spotted leaves and deep red undersides, the Prayer Plant feels whimsical but grown-up.
 It works beautifully as a focal point in a well-lit room where it can be appreciated up close.

 African Violet